haimbilia/BuyHub/readme.txt

     => 054279 - warranty needs to be optional when product is digital => 054255 - Unable to reach location if redirect from notification listing in admin.
     => 054265 - missing sms template on seller end
+    => 053744 - when cancellation is approved and amount is not refunded then the amount is not coming under stats

 Enhancements :
    => Make provision to made seller